-Samantha & Michaela Kendall
+Samantha and Michaela Kendall

 Over 10 years ago, I first heard of Samantha Kendall, who died from anorexia, as had her twin sister, Michaela, a few years earlier.